 How to Move to Italy

-Living in Italy is possible through several residency pathways, including the Italy Golden Visa, Elective Residency Visa, and citizenship by investment options.
-Expats should also consider buying property in Italy as part of their long-term relocation strategy.
+Living in Italy is possible through several residency pathways, including the Italian Golden Visa, the Elective Residency Visa, and citizenship by investment options.

 Living in Italy: Pros and Cons